apache/pekko/docs/src/main/paradox/typed/extending.md

-# Extending Akka
+# Extending Pekko

-Akka extensions can be used for almost anything, they provide a way to create an instance of a class only once for the whole ActorSystem and be able to access it from anywhere.
-Akka features such as Cluster, Serialization and Sharding are all Akka extensions.
+Pekko extensions can be used for almost anything, they provide a way to create an instance of a class only once for the whole ActorSystem and be able to access it from anywhere.
+Pekko features such as Cluster, Serialization and Sharding are all Pekko extensions.
 Below is the use-case of managing an expensive database connection pool and accessing it from various places in your application.

-You can choose to have your Extension loaded on-demand or at `ActorSystem` creation time through the Akka configuration.
+You can choose to have your Extension loaded on-demand or at `ActorSystem` creation time through the Pekko configuration.
 Details on how to make that happens are below, in the @ref:[Loading from Configuration](extending.md#loading) section.

 @@@ warning

-Since an extension is a way to hook into Akka itself, the implementor of the extension needs to ensure the thread safety and that it is non-blocking.
+Since an extension is a way to hook into Pekko itself, the implementor of the extension needs to ensure the thread safety and that it is non-blocking.

 @@@